Axelena/toyrobot/README.md

 ## Introduction

 This console application simulates a toy robot, moving on a tabletop (5x5).
 The robot can be placed, move, turn (hasn't implemented yet) and report it's location.
 It cannot fall off the table.
-(it reminded me my school days when I started programming and we had so much fun working on similar tasks :) )
+(This reminded me my school days when I started programming and we had so much fun working on similar tasks :) )

 ## How to run